pflammarion/pflammarion/README.md

 ### Hi there 👋

-I am a junior self-employed developer in my company FlamInfo.
+I am a junior self-employed developer in my firm FlamInfo.

-I am studying in french engineering school named ISEP.
+I am studying in a renowned french engineering university called ISEP

-You can easily check my **[portfolio](https://paul.flammarion.eu)** or my company website : https://www.flaminfo.fr
+You can check my **[portfolio](https://paul.flammarion.eu)** or my business' website with ease at this address : https://www.flaminfo.fr

-Feel free to submit issues or mr, I will check them as fast as possible.
+Feel free to submit any issues or mr, I will look into it.

-I hope we will work together soon :)
+I Hope we can work together very soon :)

 [<img src="https://img.shields.io/badge/LinkedIn-282C34?logo=linkedin&logoColor=0077B5" alt="LinkedIn logo" title="LinkedIn" height="25" />](https://www.linkedin.com/in/paul-flammarion-825466236)